-Note that the set of knotoids in $S^2$ endowed with the product operation forms a semigroup with the identity element, which is the trivial knotoid.
+Note that the set of knotoids in $S^2$ endowed with the product operation forms a semigroup with the identity element that is the trivial knotoid.

-\begin{remark} The notion of knotoids can be extended by allowing the domain of immersion to include a finite number of circles in addition to the unit interval.
-The resulting diagrams are called \textit{multi-knotoid diagrams.} \textit{Multi-knotoids} are then equivalence classes of multi-knotoid diagrams considered up to Reidemeister moves and isotopy of $\Sigma$. \end{remark}
+\begin{rem} The notion of knotoids can be extended by allowing the domain of immersion to include a finite number of circles in addition to the unit interval.
+The resulting diagrams are called \textit{multi-knotoid diagrams.} \textit{Multi-knotoids} are then equivalence classes of multi-knotoid diagrams considered up to Reidemeister moves and isotopy of $\Sigma$. \end{rem}

-By adding the point at infinity to $\mathbb{R}^2$, every planar knotoid diagram can be mapped to a spherical knotoid diagram.
+Every planar knotoid diagram can be mapped to a spherical knotoid diagram by adding the point at infinity to $\mathbb{R}^2$.
 However, there exist non-trivial planar knotoid diagrams which map to spherical knotoid diagrams that are equivalent to trivial knotoid diagrams in $S^2$.
 An example is shown in Figure \ref{kdiagrams}b.
 The reason behind this is as follows.
 Think of $S^2$ as $\mathbb{R}^2\cup \infty$.
 Then it is clear that the spherical isotopy not only includes planar isotopy but also lets an arc of a diagram pass through the point at infinity, which transforms the non-trivial planar knotoid diagram in Figure \ref{kdiagrams}b into a trivial one in $S^2$.
 This implies that planar knotoids are not in a one-to-one correspondence with spherical knotoids.